zoontek/react-native-bootsplash/README.md

 }
 ```

 ## Sponsors

 This module is provided **as is**, I work on it in my free time.

-If you or your company uses it, consider sponsoring this project.
-You also can contact me for premium enterprise support: help with issues, prioritize bugfixes, feature requests, etc.
+If you or your company uses it in a production app, consider sponsoring this project 💰.
+You also can contact me for **premium** enterprise support: help with issues, prioritize bugfixes, feature requests, etc.

 <a href="https://github.com/sponsors/zoontek"><img align="center" alt="Sponsors list" src="https://raw.githubusercontent.com/zoontek/sponsors/main/sponsorkit/sponsors.svg"></a>